-Developers should not submit proposals for the use of such cameras unless these criteria can clearly be shown to have been met.
-These proposals would then be subject to review and approval by WCC.
-These proposals would also have to be supported by Warwickshire Police who would ultimately be responsible for the enforcement of average speed cameras
+Developers should not submit proposals for the use of such cameras unless this criteria can clearly be shown to have been met.
+These proposals would then be subject to review and approval by Warwickshire County Council.
+These proposals would also have to be supported by Warwickshire Police who would ultimately be responsible for the enforcement of average speed cameras.